ahmedosm0/ahmedosm0/README.md

 ### About Me:

-I'm a **AI/ML Engineer** with expertise in **AI, ML, Deep Learning, Computer Vision, NLP and Audio Signal Processing**.
+I'm a **AI/ML Engineer** with expertise in **Deep Learning, Computer Vision, NLP and Audio Signal Processing**.
 Passionate about solving complex problems with data-driven solutions, I specialize in building AI-powered applications and research-driven ML models.
 <h4 align="center">CONNECT WITH ME</h4>
 <table align="center">
   <tr>